briou34/ExE/advices/bear_hunt.md

 🔸 Stronger players should launch rallies with their strongest heroes (except Chenko, Yeonwoo, Amane) 🔸 Joiners should ONLY join rallies with an offensive first hero (Chenko > Yeonwoo > Amane) 🔸 Better NO hero for joiners than a non-offensive first hero (we don't want a lvl 5 Jabel skill to override a lvl 4 Chenko skill)
-🔸Your best formations should have offensive heros, higher level troops, and up to a 10:10:80 troops ratio (infantry:cavalry:archery), put remaining troops in formations without heros
+🔸 Your best formations should have offensive heros, higher level troops, and up to a 10:10:80 troops ratio (infantry:cavalry:archery), put remaining troops in formations without heros